cloudworkz/kube-eagle/README.md

 ### Configure Grafana dashboard

-1. Import the dashboard: Find the grafana dashboard (JSON model) in the `/grafana` folder located in this repository.
-To import the dashboard open Grafana in your browser, go to Dashboards -> Manage -> + Import and paste the JSON content of this JSON file.
+1. Import the dashboard: https://grafana.com/dashboards/9871 (Dashboard ID 9871)

 2. Configure Dashboard variables: Open the Kube Eagle dashboard and click the gear icon at the top to configure the dashboard.
 On the left menu you should see a setting called "Variables".
-Edit the node_pool variable and put the names of your kubernetes nodepools in there.

-3. Patch all charts: Every chart in the dashboard has a label filter like this: `node=~"gke-brawlstats-k8s-$node_pool.*"`.
-The grafana dashboard has been exported from a small real world project, which runs in Google's Kubernetes Engine.
-The cluster name is `brawlstats-k8s` and the `gke-` prefix has been added by Google to all names.
-You must update the `node` filters in all graphs and tables.
+Since we don't have an explicit label for nodepools (yet) we rely on given node names which usually carry the nodepool name in it.
+Thus provide the full "node name prefix" including the nodepool name (e. g. `gke-brawlstats-k8s-highmem-.*` where as highmem is the nodepool name).

 ## Exposed metrics